Rachel Campos-Duffy: Fox News

 On June 21, 2018, during an appearance on the Fox News program The Ingraham Angle, Campos-Duffy defended the Trump administration's controversial practice of separating immigrant families arrested crossing the US border.
 Speaking of the facilities where the children were housed, she said, "The detention centers are far safer than the journey that these children just came on, and I will say this...people aren't stupid.
 I spoke to some African-Americans who say, 'Gosh, the conditions of the detention centers are better than some of the projects that I grew up in.'"
-The comments drew immediate criticism, including from black Vox reporter Jane Coaston, New York Times Magazine writer Nikole Hannah-Jones, Britni Danielle of Essence magazine, and filmmaker Ava DuVernay.
+The comments drew immediate criticism, including from Vox reporter Jane Coaston, New York Times Magazine writer Nikole Hannah-Jones, Britni Danielle of Essence magazine, and filmmaker Ava DuVernay.

 In May 2021 Campos-Duffy was hired as a permanent co-host on Fox & Friends Weekend.

 On August 22, 2021, Campos-Duffy criticized President Joe Biden for the Taliban retaking of Afghanistan, blaming his "mental state" for the event.
-She also blamed First Lady Dr. Jill Biden, saying that she failed the country by allowing her husband to run for president.
-Dr. Biden's press secretary, Michael LaRosa, responded the following day, calling the comments "disgusting" and saying that "[Campos-Duffy and Fox News] know better.
+She also blamed First Lady Jill Biden, EdD, saying that she failed the country by allowing her husband to run for president.
+Jill Biden's press secretary, Michael LaRosa, responded the following day, calling the comments "disgusting" and saying that "[Campos-Duffy and Fox News] know better.
 They can do better and their viewers deserve better.
 I hope they'll apologize to the First Lady and leave this kind of talk in the [trash] where it belongs."